BakhtiarAhmed41/Learnix/README.md

 We welcome contributions to improve Learnix's capabilities and educational impact.
 Please read our contributing guidelines and code of conduct.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For support, questions, or feedback, please contact us through the application's contact form or create an issue in the repository.

 ---

 **Learnix**: Transforming education through advanced AI-powered assessment and learning.